fluxninja/aperture/docs/content/concepts/auto-scale.md

 The Kubernetes resources identified by a _Kubernetes Object Selector_ are called _Kubernetes Control Points_.
 These are a subset of resources in a Kubernetes cluster resource that can be scaled in or out.
-Aperture agents perform automated discovery of Kubernetes Control Points in a cluster.
+Aperture Agents perform automated discovery of Kubernetes Control Points in a cluster.

 Use the